sellamiy/GPiD-Framework/README.md

 - CVC4 with its API and parsing library if building the CVC4 interface.
 - Z3 (version 4.6.0 or 4.7.1) if building the Z3 interface.
+- Alt-Ergo (min. version 2.2.0) if building the Alt-Ergo interface.
-- Why3 (min. version 1.0.0) for the generation of loop invariant with Ilinva
+- Why3 (min. version 1.0.0) for the generation of loop invariants with Ilinva

 ## Tests ##